-The best way to look at DeviceHive is from bird's eye view and then down to the very details of it.
-On this page you will find the high-level architecture of DeviceHive, the links to underlying libraries for devices and clients, as well as the descriptions of underlying RESTful and Binary protocols, for those of you who want to know everything.
+The best way to look at DeviceHive is from a bird's eye view and then down to the finer details of it.
+On this page you will find the high-level architecture of DeviceHive, the links to underlying libraries for devices and clients, and the descriptions of underlying RESTful and Binary protocols, for those of you who want to know everything.

 The diagram below illustrates the components that make up DeviceHive and how they talk to each other.
-Think of it as Internet for devices.
-All you need is to configure access, routing and networks and then focus on programming of actual apps, instead of spending time on plumbing.
+Think of it as internet for devices.
+All you need to do is configure access, routing and networks and then focus on the programming of actual apps, instead of spending time on plumbing.

 For further reference, click on any part of the diagram or read below for platform breakdown.

 - Deviceis a piece of hardware that is connected to the network using RESTful or binary protocol.
 The software running on this device implements custom logic.
-DeviceHive module for the device provides network connectivity and command/notification dispatching.
-Device does not nesessary have to be a microcontroller or system-on-chip.
+The DeviceHive module for the device provides network connectivity and command/notification dispatching.
+Device does not necessarily have to be a microcontroller or system-on-chip.

 - Serveris the core of message processing.
 It can be located either in the cloud or on local network.
-Main tasks of the server are to provide message transmission between devices, support device networks and user access policies.
+Its main tasks are to provide message transmission between devices, support device networks and manage user access policies.

-- Clientis a software, like a web application or mobile client that connects to DeviceHive server to obtain information or control a device or group of devices.
-Library modules for clients include structures for device interaction, device and network management as well.
+- Clientis a software, like a web application or mobile client that connects to the DeviceHive server to obtain information or control a device or group of devices.
+Library modules for clients include structures for device interaction, and device and network management.

 Below is a tabular view of all the components that make up the DeviceHive.
 Click on a cell of the technology/component of interest to navigate to its reference.